 Much to the delight of weekend breakfast warriors, Vacaville’s restaurants serve up their most decadent breakfast delights once the workweek is done.
 You’ll find a delicious blend of savory and sweet, plus delectable drinks that pair perfectly with a long weekend at these bastions of brunch:

 Backdoor Bistro and Wine Bar is one of the gems of Vacaville’s restaurant scene.
 Tucked in an unassuming strip of stores on Merchant Street, this eatery takes it’s brunch seriously.
 Luscious lemon-ricotta pancakes, seasonal frittatas made with locally sourced ingredients, or a pulled pork breakfast burrito could find their way to your plate, and they’re all especially brunch-able with house-made bread or cinnamon sugar apple fritters and a huckleberry-thyme mimosa.

-Pure Grain Bakery and Café in Historic Downtown Vacaville is offering up their own quick breakfast options, such as a freshly baked bagel topped with lox, cream cheese, tomato, and onion, grilled breakfast burritos, or decadent, freshly baked pastries and desserts.
-Many of their treats are German-inspired, so finding surprising and unusual things to sample is never difficult at this bakery.
+Located in Historic Downtown Vacaville, this location is offering up their own quick breakfast options, such as a freshly baked bagel topped with lox, cream cheese, tomato, and onion, grilled breakfast burritos, or decadent, freshly baked pastries and desserts.
+Many of their treats are German-inspired, so finding surprising and unusual things to sample is never difficult at Pure Grain Bakery & Café.
 Bonus points if you get your order to-go and stroll down the road to check out the historic homes along Buck Avenue.